BigstoneDevelopment/datapack-wiki/standards.md

 - **Top/Bottom Locations:**
 - IITEM > Top of the block.
 - OITEM > Bottom of the block.
 - Transports items using hoppers.
-Reccomended to use BITEM on the sides as it is multidirectional.
+Recommended to use BITEM on the sides as it is multidirectional.
 If you want speed, try to use ITEM-WATER instead of IITEM/OITEM-HOPPER when possible

 ### ITEM-WATER
 - **Side Locations:**